rodbland2021/zendesk_exporter_project/readme.md

 ## Troubleshooting
 * **Missing credentials**: If the script reports missing `ZENDESK_SUBDOMAIN`, `ZENDESK_EMAIL`, or `ZENDESK_API_TOKEN`, verify that you've set them correctly (see "Setting Environment Variables" above)
+* **Accidental credential commit**: If you accidentally commit an API token to your repository, immediately revoke the token in Zendesk and remove it from your Git history
 * **Rate limits**: Zendesk imposes rate limits; the script uses small `time.sleep` delays to avoid hitting them too quickly
 * **Further help**: Refer to Zendesk's API documentation for more details on endpoints, parameters, and best practices